Mission and vision

 Commitment to justice, diversity, equity, and inclusion

-Our commitment to justice, diversity, equity, and inclusion shapes our organization and its investments, practices, interactions, and daily work.
+Our commitment to justice, diversity, equity, inclusion, and accessibility shapes our organization and its investments, practices, interactions, and daily work.
 Specifically, we strive to:

 - Nurture an atmosphere that encourages open, honest, and respectful dialogue.